-In what’s been something of a revolution in recent years, the top stars of LGFA have been taking Australia by storm as the AFLW tap in to the Irish talent pool .
-The West Coast Eagles have a large ‘Green streak' running through the core of their team, with the Irish triumvirate of Tipperary star Aishling McCarthy and Mayo sisters Niamh and Grace Kelly being key figures in the teams season.
-Grace in particular has built upon the success of her ‘Rookie season’, racking up 8 goals in her sophomore year.
-But how does one get from Moy Davitts to the West Coast of Australia?
-This week we went ClubSpotting with Grace to find out.
+In what’s been something of a revolution in recent years, the top stars of LGFA have been taking Australia by storm as the AFLW tap in to the Irish talent pool.
+The talented Grace Kelly, a Mayo woman, has built upon the success of her ‘Rookie season’, racking up 8 goals in her sophomore year with the West Coast Eagles.
+She has recently made the move over East to join St Kilda Women’s in Melbourne.
+But how does one get from Moy Davitts to the East Coast of Australia?
+We went ClubSpotting with Grace to find out.

 1. What are your earliest memories of Moy Davitts?

 Earliest memory of Moy Davitts: One of my earliest memories was playing with the Moy Davitts boys U10 team.
 I was the only girl on the team.
 I used to get my older brother who played on the same team to go into the changing room to collect my jersey for me before every game because I was too shy to go in myself!
 I secretly loved playing with all the boys but I wouldn’t admit it at the time!

 2. Who were your sporting idols growing up?

 Ciaran McDonald was just a joy to watch and I loved his unique playing style.
 His shooting from the outside of the left boot, his vision, and his ability to pick out the perfect pass were all top class components of his game!

 3. What was your proudest moment in a Moy Davitts jersey?